SzeYeung1/Football_Prediction/README.md

-# Football_Prediction
+# Football Prediction
-Notebook for Kaggle Community Competition on Football Prediction
+Notebook for Kaggle community competition on Football Prediction, organized by Octosport, to predict result of football matches mainly on results of ten previous matches.